flotpython/webintro/notebooks/41-exo.md

 ## a few hints
 <!-- #endregion -->

+For example (but that's entirely up to you)

 * write a JavaScript class `SpinningWheel`
 * that can be created from :
   * a `svg` element